FrasSmith/frassmith.github.io/_posts/2019-10-15-posting-to-instagram-from-desktop.md

 author: FrasSmith
 tags: [instagram, photography, howto, tips, chrome]
 summary: A simple way to upload to instagram from computers
+snippet: One of the biggest frustrations for photographers when using Instagram is its mobile only ethos.
+For any photographer, uploading images to Instagram can be a chore
 ---
-One of the biggest frustrations for photographers when using [Instagram](https://instagram.com) is its mobile only ethos.
+One of the biggest frustrations for photographers when using Instagram is its mobile only ethos.
 For any photographer, uploading images to Instagram can be a chore as a typical workflow would be to transfer files from camera to computer, process files, export to jpeg and then, find some way to transfer the jpeg files onto a phone to upload to Instagram.
 It's almost as if Instagram doesn't really want serious photographers on its platform.
 <!--more-->
 There are a few tutorials online that outline various methods to work around this limitation.
 A common solution is to install some form of Android emulator or VM and then install the Instagram app there.
 This is over complicated and a huge resource drain for such a single use requirement.